-Why "Enfolding"?
-As God's image bearers, students matter - every one of them.
-To live a life of service, students need to know themselves and be known.
-When students are accepted and accepting, and their talents, passions and gifts are recognized, they become important members of the school community.
-Such enfolding provides a firm foundation for learning.
+We enfold students so that they have a firm foundation for learning.
+As God's image bearers, every student matters.
+When students are accepted and accepting, and their talents, passions and gifts are recognized, they become important members of the school community, serving God and others through what they learn.

-Why "Engaging"?
+We engage students so that they develop grit, perseverance, and a strong work ethic.
 Learning at TDChristian is for today, with an eye to tomorrow.
-A love of learning is fostered by piquing students' interests and taking into account their gifts.
+A love of learning is fostered by piquing students' interests and accounting for their gifts.
 Creating room for students to have voice and choice in their learning produces determination, allows for healthy risk-taking, and brings about a rigorous depth of understanding.
-Additionally, engaged students develop grit, perseverance, and a strong work ethic.

-Why "Empowering"?
-For learning to be relevant and service-driven, TDChristian's walls must be permeable.
-Our desire is to connect our students authentically to life outside the institution by partnering with groups and organizations to grow the kingdom of God.
+We empower students so that they connect outside of their classrooms to grow God's kingdom.
+TDChristian's walls must be permeable.
 We want our students to work actively with others, from getting their hands dirty to giving leadership willingly, so that they are a blessing to their communities and they are blessed in the process.

-What are some of the ways that we will enfold, engage, and empower students in 2020-21?
+What are ways that we will enfold, engage, and empower students in 2021-22?

-- deliver the core academic courses using relevant and rigourous curriculum taught by passionate and highly-qualified teachers (on-campus and remotely through direct connections with teachers) - assign projects that emphasize skills such as creativity, collaboration, initiative, adaptability, information analysis, entrepreneurship, and effective oral and written communication - challenge students to cultivate their passions and develop their abilities while sharing their learning, especially through presentations - provide rich learning experiences in academics, video, art, drama, music, athletics and STEM education - · schedule days for immersive learning (Work Days, Project Days) and mentorships - · schedule virtual assemblies for students to share their learning and experiences while honing their talents - provide safe learning and extra-curricular opportunities as the pandemic allows - · link students to organizations or places in which they can serve with their hearts and minds - place students in approx. 15-person cohorts so that students can be well-known and well-supported
+- deliver the core academic courses using relevant and rigourous curriculum taught by passionate and highly-qualified teachers (in-person and, as necessary, remotely) - assign projects that emphasize skills such as creativity, collaboration, initiative, adaptability, information analysis, entrepreneurship, and effective oral and written communication - · challenge students to cultivate their passions and develop their abilities especially through presentations - provide rich learning experiences in academics, video, art, drama, music, athletics and STEM education - schedule days for immersive learning (e.g. Project Days) and provide opportunities for integrating it - · schedule assemblies for students to share their learning and experiences while honing their talents - · provide safe learning and extra-curricular opportunities as the pandemic allows - · link students to organizations or places in which they can serve with their hearts and minds